psychemedia/pentrich-uprising/resources/80_leeds_mercury.md

 (2) "The buildings belonging to *Messrs.
 Dickinsons*, in Leeds; were forcibly entered, and the *whole* of the goods there, consisting principally of cloths, cut to pieces."

-(3) "*Leversedge*, rear *Hockmondwike*, is in the neighbourhood of the moors dividing Lancashire and Yorkshire."
+(3) "*Leversedge*, rear *Heckmondwike*, is in the neighbourhood of the moors dividing Lancashire and Yorkshire."

 (4) "About the same time," (when, as the Report states, the life of Mr. Cartwright was twice attempted on his way from Huddersfield) "a shot was fired at a Special Constable on duty at *Leeds*; and a ball was fired, at night, into the house of Mr. Armitage, a Magistrate in the neighbourhood, and lodged in the cieling of his bed-room."